 If you’re wondering what to do in Hong Kong, don’t worry – you won’t be bored.
 The city offers a myriad of sightseeing options from shopping at local markets to taking the Peak Tram 554 meters above the sea to Victoria Peak for one of the world’s most famous views (see above).
 This is a 24/7 city where it’s possible to start the morning eating Hong Kong street food, walk all day and party all night.

 As for us, we had one goal and one goal only for our second visit to Hong Kong.
-We wanted to eat the best food in Hong Kong.
+Accordingly, we designed our itinerary to eat the best food in Hong Kong.

-Hong Kong Food Guide for a Two Day Itinerary
+Hong Kong Food Experiences For A Two Day Itinerary

 Let’s be clear.
 A two day Hong Kong itinerary doesn’t provide enough time to fully experience the many facets of the Hong Kong food scene.
 A week or month would barely give you time to scratch a deep culinary canvas that spans the gamut from street stalls to Michelin starred restaurants.